dru0096/music-recommender-spotify-api-project/README.md

 # Song Recommender Project :headphones:

 This is my submission for the GNOD project at Ironhack.
-Here I built a Song Recommender based on a K-Means Clustering model.
+Here I built a Song Recommender where you can discover new songs which sound similar to the one you are thinking of.

 For the data to be used: